UK Council for Psychotherapy

 Addiction Counselling, Therapy in London, Camden, near Kings Cross, psychotherapy for addictions

 On Autopilot - Our Will Captured By Desire Daydreaming, we can go off to a space, as if we are on an autopilot, hypnotised, absorbed in a trance, untouchable.
 Our strong will to stop or do anything else may have become captured by our habit or addiction.
 We may have tried half-heartedly to overcome addiction.
 As our free will diminishes, caught by our desire for more, it can be as if we experience our self no longer of our own volition.
 (A characteristic of compulsive addiction can be that it triggers greater feeling of desire but not enjoyment.)
 Underneath our desire may live deep loss, grief.
 Trapped in our own almost automatic behaviour, watching ourself doing what we do it can be as if we have no choice.
 Deep inside we may know that what we do won't make us better and may now be ready for addiction help.
-Some of us may want to fight our need for instant gratification, insatiable urges, desires ("I want it and I want it now").
+Struggling to manage the space between stimulus and response, some of us may want to fight our need for instant gratification, insatiable urges, desires ("I want it and I want it now").
 Learning to ride these ways may be challenging.
 Acknowledging them, allowing them to pass, diverting them towards something else so we no longer bypass our conscious choice, others may want to express our desires towards what nourishes us, is meaningful.

 Between stimulus and response there is a space.
 In that space is our power to choose our response.